BourgesKevin/TP_JS_Ex2/README.md

 async, colors, express, lodash, "monapi", mongoose, request, winston

-To install these : npm install request express lodash async winston --save
+To install these : npm install request express lodash async winston --save (or just download all my repo)

 To install "monapi" : nothing to do, it's included into "node_modules" directory.